mermelstein/snowquery/README.md

 pip install "snowflake-connector-python[pandas]"
 ```

-You will also need to have your Snowflake credentials in a YAML file called `snowquery_creds.yaml`.
+For all db connections you will also need to have your credentials in a YAML file called `snowquery_creds.yaml`.
 The file should be located in the
 root directory of your machine and should have the following format:

 ```yaml